nixworks/public/news/2006/10/28/README.md

 ##### Russia
 ### [ The Russian political parties Rodina, the Russian Party of Life and the Russian Pensioners' Party merge to form a new leftist party, Fair Russia, effectively making Sergey Mironov the new leader of the opposition in the Russian legislature. ](/news/2006/10/28/the-russian-political-parties-rodina-the-russian-party-of-life-and-the-russian-pensioners-party-merge-to-form-a-new-leftist-party-fair-r.md)
-_Context: Sergey Mironov, Russian Pensioners' Party, political parties, Federal Assembly, Fair Russia, opposition party, Russia, Rodina, Russian Party of Life_
+_Context: Russian Party of Life, political parties, Sergey Mironov, Russia, Russian Pensioners' Party, opposition party, Fair Russia, Federal Assembly, Rodina_

 ##### Iraq Prime Minister
 ### [ Prime Minister of Iraq Nouri al-Maliki tells the U.S. ambassador that he is Washington's friend but "not America's man in Iraq." ](/news/2006/10/28/prime-minister-of-iraq-nouri-al-maliki-tells-the-u-s-ambassador-that-he-is-washington-s-friend-but-not-america-s-man-in-iraq.md)
-_Context: United States of America, Washington D.C., Iraq Prime Minister, Nouri al-Maliki, Iraq_
+_Context: Iraq, United States of America, Nouri al-Maliki, Washington D.C., Iraq Prime Minister_

 ##### Bus crash
 ### [ At least 42 people are killed in a bus crash in Nepal. ](/news/2006/10/28/at-least-42-people-are-killed-in-a-bus-crash-in-nepal.md)